Book Review The Christmas Kalends of Provence

 The six other dishes include escargots or snails, cooked with a sauce rich in garlic.
 Today the escargots are still served on Christmas Eve, not only in Provence but all over France.
 More fish and vegetable dishes follow, with celery in a white creamy sauce, stuffed artichokes, and blanched carde, or cardoon, a thistle that grows wild in Provence.
 The dinner is then followed by desserts including nougats, the fougasso, candied fruits, and various nuts, fruits and cakes.

-And after dinner it was time for midnight mass.
-More than decade ago, around 11:00pm, my family and I, like Janvier, the Count de Vielmur, his guests and staff, walked with everyone else to the cathedral.
+And after dinner, it was time for midnight mass.
+More than a decade ago, around 11:00 pm, my family and I, like Janvier, the Count de Vielmur, his guests and staff, walked with everyone else to the cathedral.
 The streets were narrow, winding and dark, but there was laughter, and song in the air, and a feeling that we had stepped back in time when ancient traditions and rituals were celebrated in a meaningful way, communally and joyously.